 According to tradition the Carmelite monks for whose monastery the church was built, expressed their gratitude to Cardinal Borghese by donating him an ancient statue of a Sleeping Hermaphroditus they had found in their premises.
 The Cardinal asked Gian Lorenzo Bernini to restore it and to make Hermaphroditus' sleep more comfortable by placing the statue on a soft mattress (rather than just on a lion's skin).
 It became one of the main attractions of the collection of antiquities the Cardinal gathered in his villa.
 In 1807 it was sold to Napoleon and it is now at the Louvre Museum in Paris.
 The Borghese however had another ancient Sleeping Hermaphroditus, which most likely was found near S. Maria della Vittoria too; they kept it in their city palace, but in 1814 they relocated it to the villa.
-A third Sleeping Ermaphroditus which was found in the XVIIth century is now at Galleria degli Uffizi in Florence.
+A third Sleeping Ermaphroditus which was found in Rome in the XVIIth century is now at Galleria degli Uffizi in Florence.
 A fourth Sleeping Hermaphroditus was found in the late XIXth century near Villa Peretti.

 Antiquarium di Lucrezia Romana: small statue of Hermaphroditus (IInd century AD)